brianshih1/mini-iobuf/mdbook/src/iobuf.md

 Similar to Redpanda’s implementation, I also used an intrusive linked list from the [intrusive_collections trait](https://amanieu.github.io/intrusive-rs/intrusive_collections/linked_list/index.html).

 The main difference between an intrusive collection and a normal collection is that intrusive collections don’t allocate memory themselves.
 This means that the `next` and `prev` pointers directly live inside the nodes.
-Intrusive collections are good because it eliminates dynamic memory allocation, which may cause the memory pools to be fragmented.
+Intrusive collections are good because they eliminate dynamic memory allocation, which may cause the memory pools to be fragmented.

 To work with the intrusive linked list, I just needed to use the `intrusive_adapter` macro like this: